oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

     "role": "csaf_trusted_provider"
   }
 ```

+  > For the significance of the left pointing arrow character (`←`) at the end of a line in the preceding example 1 please
+  > cf. the guidance in section [sec](#typographical-conventions).

 If a CSAF publisher (cf. section [sec](#role-csaf-publisher)) does not provide the `provider-metadata.json`,
 an aggregator SHOULD contact the CSAF publisher in question to determine the values for `list_on_CSAF_aggregators` and `mirror_on_CSAF_aggregators`.